openpond/ai-oracle-x402-template/README.md

    ```bash
    cp .env.example .env
    ```
-   Update the copied file with your own Turnkey, 0x, and Alchemy credentials before running the tooling.
+   Update the file with your required credentials:
+   - `TURNKEY_WALLET_ADDRESS` – Your Turnkey wallet address for receiving payments
+   - Additional API keys as needed for the OpenPond gateway

 1. **Install dependencies:**
    ```bash